 Having seven different goals seems like it could be too much for one person.
 I don’t believe that I’m biting off more than I can chew.
 For the most part, since I’ve become somewhat disciplined (but not cheap) with money management, just taking care of my income should be enough for the other financial goals to fall into place.
 My struggle has been only with the non-financial goals, and I do believe that I have the capacity to focus on and reach these targets if I stay disciplined with them and dedicate myself to them, similar to the way I dedicated myself to getting myself out of a financial mess almost ten years ago.

-Published or updated December 27, 2010.
+Updated June 24, 2016 and originally published December 28, 2010.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.